leonardompp/ROS-Workshop/day1/README.md

 Another option is to use RQt.
 [RQt](https://docs.ros.org/en/humble/Concepts/Intermediate/About-RQt.html) is a GUI for interacting with ROS.
 It consists of multiple plugins for topic interaction, service calling, image viewing, etc. Debugging using graphical tools is much easier than through the terminal.

+Start RQt by just typing ```rqt``` on a terminal.

 ![RQt interface](../../images/rqt.png "RQt interface")

 If you select the "plugins" tab on the top of the screen, then "topics->message publisher", a new interface should pop up.
 From there, you can select the topic, message type and frequency to publish.
 Click on the "+" symbol to add the selection to the list.
+You can type right in this window to add a value under any of the "expressions".
 Once you are done editing values, check the box next to the topic to start publishing, such as in the picture below.

 ![RQt topic](../../images/rqt_topic.png "RQt topic")

-The info on the spaceship terminal are shown below.
+The info on your other spaceship terminal are shown below.
 Note their frequency compared to the message publisher in the image.
+This frequency has been set by your settings in RQt.
+Uncheck the box and you'll see that the output stops.

 ```
 [INFO] [1723318007.389180580] [voyager_spaceship]: Spaceship got the following velocity command: v=(1.00, 0.00, 0.00), w=(0.00, -1.00, 0.00)